Unsure of what you should eat before or after a heavy workout? We reached out to a registered dietitian for her advice…

-A complete snack consists of at least two of the four food groups, such as bread from the grains and peanut butter from meats and alternatives.
+A complete snack consists of at least two of the four food groups, such as bread from the grains and chicken breast from meat.
 If you are trying to lose or maintain weight, opt for a complete snack that provides 150 to 200 calories.

-Depending on the intensity and duration of your workout, as well as on how much you sweat, you generally want to drink one (250mL) to two cups (500mL) of fluids four hours before your exercise routine.
-Two hours prior to your exercise routine and if you have not urinated or if your urine looks dark yellow, drink half a cup (125mL) to one and a half cups (375mL) of fluids.
-Depending on your workout’s intensity, take sips of water during your routine.
+Depending on the intensity and duration of your workout, as well as on how much you sweat, you generally want to drink one (250ml) to two cups (500ml) of fluids four hours before your exercise routine.
+Two hours prior to your exercise routine, if you haven’t yet popped to the loo (or if your urine looks dark yellow), drink half a cup (125ml) to one and a half cups (375ml) of fluids.
+Depending on your workout intensity, take sips of water during your routine.

 After a workout:

-Weighing yourself before and immediately after your workout will help determine how much fluids you have lost.
+Weighing yourself before and immediately after your workout will help determine how much fluid you have lost.
 Before you weigh yourself, make sure your bladder is emptied.
 If you lose more than two percent of your body weight, you will have to replenish your fluids.
-Depending on your how much weight you lost, drink two (500mL) to three cups (750mL) of fluids for every pound of weight lost.
+Depending on your how much weight you lost, drink two (500ml) to three cups (750ml) of fluid for every pound of weight lost.
 If you have gained weight after the workout, it means you drank too much.
-Like before and during your workout, water is still the best fluid choice but you can also consider sports drinks.
+Like before and during your workout, water is still the best fluid choice, as there is no added flavour or sugar like in sports drinks.

-As mentioned above, you can also use the colour of your urine to determine your hydration status and see if and how much you need to rehydrate.
+It goes without saying that you can also use the colour of your urine to determine your hydration status and see if, and how, much you need to rehydrate.
 Note that weight loss immediately after a workout is fluid loss, and not fat loss.
-Be patient with fat loss as it takes time to trim the unwanted fat, anywhere from days to weeks and months.
+Be patient with fat loss as it takes time to trim the unwanted fat – anywhere from days to weeks and months.

 Refuel within 20 to 30 minutes

 Your body worked hard and used the energy stored.
 You want to make sure your body is refuelled with energy to carry on with the rest of the day.
-Within 20 to 30 minutes of post-workout, eat a light snack.
+Within 20 to 30 minutes after your workout, eat a light snack.
 Like your pre-workout snack, go for one with carbs and protein that provides 150 to 200 calories.
 Some healthy and on-the-go snack choices include: